cognizant-ai-lab/nsflow/docs/update_0.6.md

 ## 🎯 **Intro**

-Implemented a **Workflow Agent Network Designer** that embodies the agentic design philosophy, making the neuro-san library accessible to both developers and non-developers alike.
+Implemented an **Agent Network Designer** that embodies the agentic design philosophy, making the neuro-san library accessible to both developers and non-developers alike.
 This comprehensive update transforms nsflow from a simple interactive chat client into a well-featured agent orchestration platform with visual design capabilities.